Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: Introduction

 Vortex ring-cylinder interactions also bear resemblance to body–vortex interaction (BVI), in which a vortex tube encounters a moving object.
 In this case, the secondary vorticity forming on the object plays a fundamental role in the flow dynamics.
 However, BVI typically results in deformation waves or detached vorticity propagating along the vortex tube, rather than vortical structures being formed and ejected \citep{soriano2024direct}.
 This raises further questions about the existence of fundamental differences between rings and tubes interacting with objects due to the different topology of the vortex lines.

 In this manuscript, we aim to address these open questions through a systematic investigation of vortex ring–cylinder interactions using direct numerical simulations (DNS).
 We explore a wide range of diameter ratios: from slender wires to cylinders larger than the ring’s outer radius, and vary ring slenderness to identify the key parameters that control interaction outcomes.
-We also examine how changes in object topology influence the resulting flow structures by simulating the interaction between a ring and half a cylinder, or X and T-shaped objects composed of two cylinders and analyzing the outcome of the collision.
+We also examine how changes in object topology influence the resulting flow structures by simulating the interaction between a ring and half a cylinder, or star-shaped objects with $N_p$ points composed of cylinders and analyzing the outcome of the collision.

 The manuscript is organized as follows: $\S$\ref{sec:num} details the numerical methods used in the manuscript.
 In $\S$\ref{sec:res1} we present an overview of the three regimes seen in our simulation: ``wire'', ``cutting'', and ``curved wall''.
 The ``wire'' regime is analyzed in depth in $\S$\ref{sec:res2}, while $\S$\ref{sec:res3} analyzes the ``cutting'' regime with a focus on how the topology of the object affects the outcome.
 The effect of topology with a focus on the comparison between vortex rings and vortex tubes is presented in $\S$\ref{sec:topology}.
 Finally, $\S$\ref{sec:cc} presents a summary of the findings as well as an outlook for future work.